Chalk Festival brings out thousands

-VENICE — Thousands of people attended the four-day Chalk Festival held at the Venice Municipal Airport grounds.
+VENICE — Thousands of people attended the four-day Chalk Festival at the Venice Municipal Airport grounds.

 Hundreds of artists took part in the event that transformed acres of runway into art, including a re-imagining of a huge megalodon in 3-D — which has earned a record for its size.